-- (1) The Lord Chancellor may with the consent of the Treasury by order prescribe fees payable in respect of anything dealt with by the court. - (2) An order under this section may in particular contain provision as to- - (a) scales or rates of fees; - (b) exemptions from and reductions in fees; - (c) remission of fees in whole or in part. - (3) Before making an order under this section, the Lord Chancellor must consult- - (a) the President of the Court of Protection, - (b) the Vice-President of the Court of Protection, and - (c) the Senior Judge of the Court of Protection.
+- (1) The Lord Chancellor may with the consent of the Treasury by order prescribe fees payable in respect of anything dealt with by the court. - (2) An order under this section may in particular contain provision as to- - (a) scales or rates of fees: - (b) exemptions from and reductions in fees; - (c) remission of fees in whole or in part.

-Status: Point in time view as at 02/04/2018.
+Status: Point in time view as at 31/07/2019.